 You may have seen terracotta, or clay pots, at the garden center.
 You might have even heard other people on orchid forums mention using terracotta or clay pots for orchids.
 What is so special about these pots?
 Why would you want to use them for your orchids?

 Terracotta pots are inexpensive and relatively easy to find at your local hardware or garden store.
-When you buy them, get the specialized terracotta pots with slits or holes on the sides.
+When you buy them, get the specialized terracotta pots for orchids with slits or holes on the sides.
 These are specifically designed for orchids.

 Glazed Vs. Unglazed